 Why do this problem?

-is a good one to introduce pupils to working investigatively.
+problem is a good one to introduce pupils to working investigatively.
 It requires children to work systematically, look for patterns, conjecture and justify, and is an engaging context in which to apply knowledge of factors and multiples and area.

 It would be good to introduce this problem on the board or interactive whiteboard by having several 3 by 3 squares ready drawn, and if using an interactive board, having copies of the different tiles ready to drag across.
 Explain the task and ask learners to talk to partners about how the 3 by 3 patio could be tiled.
 They could jot pictures on mini-whiteboards.
 Share their ideas on the